buddhist-uni/buddhist-uni.github.io/_content/articles/preaching-to-the-choir_solnit.md

 > Conversation is a means of accomplishing many subtle and indirect things.

-A well-written musing about an alternate understanding of what it means to "preach to the choir."
+A well-written musing encouraging us to not be so shy about "preaching to the choir."